 - having devised or intending to devise a scheme to defraud (or to perform specified fraudulent acts), and

 - use of the mail for the purpose of executing, or attempting to execute, the scheme (or specified fraudulent acts).”

 If you have been charged in San Diego federal court, contact LAWSTACHE™ LAW FIRM.
-Attorneys Anton Vialtsin and Jeremy Delicino have experience protecting those accused of federal and California crimes.
+Attorney Anton Vialtsin has experience protecting those accused of federal and California crimes.
 Our office is conveniently located in downtown San Diego.
 You can reach our office by calling (619) 357-6677 or by sending an e-mail.

 CJA Panel Attorney – Five Star Reviews – Payment Plans – California State Crimes – San Diego Federal Crimes

 Si usted habla espanol contacta a nuestro asistente de abogado Ysabel en 801-364-6474.